 Sonrisas offers therapeutic horseback riding to those with physical, mental, and emotional challenges through a carefully structured program of equine activities.

-We charge nothing for our services to the school program.
-We do have a small fee of $20/ride for Mosaic Clients and $40/ride for non-Mosaic clients.
+We do not charge for our services to the school program and veteran program.
+We do have a small fee of $60 for community riders with disabilities.

 Most of our riders come from SAISD schools, including the PPCD (preschool program for children with disabilities) programs.
-We also receive riders from the Small Schools Cooperative.
+We also receive riders from the Small Schools Cooperative, TLC and Grapecreek ISD.

-We serve over 95 riders each session with emotional, physical, and/or mental challenges.
-All of our riders are challenged; we are the only local therapeutic riding center with this sole population.
-Our riders have a myriad of challenges, including sight and/or hearing impairments, ADD, ADHD, Spina bifida, speech-language delay, MS, Lou Gherig's Disease, MD, Cerebral Palsy, Down Syndrome, emotional and behavioral disorders, and intellectual disabilities.
+We serve riders each session with emotional, physical, and/or mental challenges.
+All of our riders are challenged in some capacity.
+We are the only local therapeutic riding center with this sole population.
+Our riders have a myriad of challenges including, but not limited to, sight and/or hearing impairments, ADD, ADHD, Spina bifida, speech-language delay, MS, Lou Gherig's Disease, MD, Cerebral Palsy, Down Syndrome, emotional and behavioral disorders, PTSD and intellectual disabilities.

 We are funded by private and corporate donations as well as fundraisers and grants.
-See below for donation information.
+We receive no state or federal funding.

 If you would like to make a donation please contact us for additional details or click the "Donate to Sonrisas" button below.

-Therapeutic riding involves teaching the rider the necessary skills and techniques required to ride a horse as independently as possible.
+Therapeutic riding involves teaching the rider the necessary skills and techniques.
 The emphasis is not only on the physical benefits of riding, but also on the development of the relationship between the rider and the horse.
 The self-discipline required to understand and control the horse instills a sense of responsibility and enhances task concentration in the rider.
-The autonomy associated with independently riding a horse also serves to promote the rider's self-esteem and positive body image.
+The autonomy associated with riding a horse also serves to promote the rider's self-esteem and positive body image.

 The Professional Association of Therapeutic Horsemanship International (PATH Intl.) is the primary organization that supports and promotes therapeutic riding in the U.S. and Canada.
 PATH provides program accreditation to ensure that standards are established and maintained, so that riding centers can provide a safe therapeutic riding environment.
 PATH also issues instructor certification in therapeutic riding.
 All of the instructors at Sonrisas are PATH certified, and we strive to maintain the highest safety standards.